 Visual Arts Teacher Marguerite White received her BFA from Rhode Island School of Design and her MFA from the University of Texas at Austin

-Sixth, Seventh, and Eighth grade students are all enrolled in art as part of their required curriculum.
+Sixth, seventh, and eighth grade students are all enrolled in art as required curriculum.

-The Middle School art program provides students with a strong foundation in the visual elements and principles of art.
-Students enrolled in middle school art courses develop skills in foundation drawing, and become increasingly proficient in painting, printmaking, sculpture, and mixed media.
+The Middle School Art Program provides students with a strong foundation in the elements and principles of visual art.
+Students develop skills in foundational drawing, and become increasingly proficient in painting, printmaking, sculpture, and mixed media.
 The Middle School art curriculum integrates art history and contemporary art into every project.

 Art I, II, III; Painting and Drawing I, II, III; Advanced Art; Photography